Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - A kidney or liver disorder

-- Weak immune system from HIV/AIDS or long-term steroids
+- Weak immune system from HIV/AIDS, long-term steroids, or other immune-suppressing medicines

 - A blood disorder such as sickle cell disease